jeremytammik/tbc/a/1900_forgetypeid.md

 - `ParameterType` &ndash; this can be: Invalid | Text | Integer | Number
 - `UnitType` &ndash; seemingly, for Text type parameters, this is `UT_Number`

-Now with `ParameterType` becoming obsolete, we have to use `Parameter.GetSpecTypeId` that SEEMINGLY coresponds to the `UnitType` member above, and for Text parameters like `Comment`, it has a value of `SpecTypeId.Number`!
+Now with `ParameterType` becoming obsolete, we have to use `Parameter.GetSpecTypeId` that SEEMINGLY corresponds to the `UnitType` member above, and for Text parameters like `Comment`, it has a value of `SpecTypeId.Number`!

 The question is: How can I know if a Parameter is Text or not in Revit 2022 &ndash; without using Definition.ParameterType ?